Thirty-two Questions to Ask if you Own a Family Business

 Book value, multiple or earnings, whatever “earnings” means, and replacement cost of hard assets are susceptible to manipulation, when you may no longer be around to protect your family, and are therefore risky.
 Appraisal and as agreed upon annually will generally aid in reducing the potential for conflict when a purchase is mandated.

+Will you have enough income when you retire?
 As every financial professional will tell you, it is never to early to begin accumulating wealth for retirement.
 In family businesses, this is especially crucial because younger family members taking over the reins will resent the senior generation if they take and unreasonable amount of money from the business because they didn’t plan ahead.

+Do you have a management succession plan in place?
 Family business owners are notorious for neglecting to have a management succession plan in place.
 By management succession plan is meant a realistic determination of who in the family is capable, if anyone is, of taking over the business when the senior generatio n retires.

+Does your succession plan accommodate siblings with different skill levels or interest in the business.
 For a succession plan to be successful, it is necessary for the senior generation to take into account the differing skill levels, or interest in the business, of siblings.
 If there is a daughter who is clearly the one to take over, that does not mean the son who is interested in the business is ignored.
 Planning must be in place to avoid family conflict that could destroy the business.

+Have you considered the impact of estate taxes on your family business?
 As the goal of business succession planning is to transfer the family business to the junior generation in a manner that increases the probability of success, estate taxes are a prime consideration.

+Do you have an estate planning team familiar with business succession planning?
 Business succession planning is a very complex area, it involves accounting, insurance for liquidity, professional investment advice and the aid of an estate planning attorney.

+Are you willing to pay the costs of protecting your business for your family?
 As with all things, “you get what you pay for.”
 It is without a doubt that the current costs of a business succession plan are greater than the costs of not planning.
 However, the current savings are likely minimal when you consider the costs of not planning.
 What are the costs of not planning?
 The costs include: